eseidel/space_traders/README.md

 Earning:
 * Keep per-ship logs, so can calculate per-ship efficiency.
 * Compute earnings per hour per ship.
-* Fix arbitrage trader to be able to buy more than 10 units of low volume goods.
-  The contract trader already knows how to do this?
 * Fix miners to know how to travel to nearby markets to sell.
 * Fix miners to know when to leave a system (when prices are too low).
-* Track and print expected vs. actual profit on trades.
-* Teach arbitrage trader how to empty its cargo hold of things it's not trading.
-  If the markets it happens by don't trade those things it's stuck with them.
 * Add logic for buying and mounting modules.
-* Fix contract trader to not assume it's current market is the right one to buy from if the contract is fulfill-able from the market it's at.

 Exploring:
-* Teach explorers to avoid each other.
-Right now they all route to the same opportunities.
-  Explorers should generate a queue of good systems to explore, and then pull from that queue?
 * Explorers should explore an entire system and then go to the jumpgate and then from the jump gate plan their next system.
 * Probes should go sit at shipyards and marketplaces when there is nothing